Speed 2: Cruise Control: Home media and rights

-20th Century Fox Home Entertainment released the film on VHS and LaserDisc in the United States on December 2, 1997.
+20th Century Fox Home Entertainment released Speed 2: Cruise Control on VHS and LaserDisc in the United States on December 2, 1997.
 The film would be released for the first time on DVD on November 3, 1998.
 It was once again released on DVD on July 30, 2002, along with its predecessor.
 This THX certified DVD release features animated menus that resemble Geiger's computer.
 Bonus features include a half-hour HBO special called "The Making of Speed 2: Cruise Control" and three trailers.
 These are a single trailer for Speed and two others for its sequel.
 There is also a DTS 5.1 audio track on this release.
-In Australia (Region 4) it was released on DVD in 2001 by 20th Century Fox Home Entertainment South Pacific, while in the United Kingdom (Region 2) it was bundled together with Speed on a January 2004 DVD release.
+In Australia (Region 4), it was released on DVD in 2001 by 20th Century Fox Home Entertainment South Pacific, while in the United Kingdom (Region 2) it was bundled together with Speed on a January 2004 DVD release.
 In 1998, the film also received LaserDisc releases in Japan and Hong Kong.
 On May 6, 2014, Speed 2: Cruise Control was released on Blu-ray as part of the Speed Collector Pack.

 On March 20, 2019, Rupert Murdoch sold most of 21st Century Fox's film and television assets to The Walt Disney Company, and Speed 2: Cruise Control was one of the films included in the deal.

 Cancelled video game

-A video game was being developed as an original IP titled Muzzle Velocity by developer Bits Studios featuring a story in which player character Jack, a member of the LAPD SWAT team during a mission in Los Angeles, is battling crime wave gone out of control out of control that the LAPD cannot stop it on its own.
+A video game was being developed as an original IP titled Muzzle Velocity by developer Bits Studios featuring a story in which player character Jack, a member of the LAPD SWAT team during a mission in Los Angeles, is battling an out of control crime wave that the LAPD cannot stop it on its own.
 After the studio partnered with Fox Interactive, development of the game shifted to an alternate IP under the Speed series titled after and based on the film itself Speed 2: Cruise Control.
 The game would have been primarily set on a boat, though a bus level was also conceived as a nod to the original film.
 This game was then planned to release in January 1999 for Nintendo 64 and PC.
-However, the movie was both a critical and commercial failure after its release and both companies decided to switch the project once more to the Die Hard franchise thus becoming Die Hard 64.
+However, the movie was both a critical and commercial failure upon its release and both companies decided to switch the project once more to the Die Hard franchise thus becoming Die Hard 64.
 After work for the previous title could not be finished sometime in 2000, it was moved to the GameCube and would later become Die Hard: Vendetta, which was released in 2002.